Emulator Issues #11910

 For records, Just Dance 1, Just Dance 2019 and Just Dance 2020 doesn't have any kind of internet connectivity an thus doesn't experience any freeze or hang.
 I don't own any of the spin-off or compilation Just Dance games so I can't tell if they're also affected, but given the pattern, it seems reasonable to assume they are affected too if at some point they had online related features...

-#1 Updated by mbc07 about 1 month ago
+#1 Updated by mbc07 over 2 years ago

 Don't know why I hadn't though of this before, but here are SSL Read/Write dumps from Dolphin on all affected games, from the moment you boot Dolphin to the moment they hang/freeze.